openstack/heat-specs/specs/mitaka/lbaasv2-support.rst

 admin_state_up:
   The administrative state of this health monitor.
 delay:
-  The minimum time in seconds between regular connections of the member.
+  The minimum time in milliseconds between regular connections of the member.
 expected_codes:
   The list of HTTP status codes expected in response from the member to declare it healthy